-- (a) For Residential up to 250 ft2 in area or 0.5% of the CFA, whichever is greater, of non-rated site-built fenestration is allowed.
-The inspector should verify the manufacturer's label attached to each residential site-built fenestration product to ensure that it matches with residential energy compliance forms. - (b) For Nonresidential no greater than 1,000 ft2 of up to 200 ft2 of skylight area and altered vertical site-built fenestration is allowed for this alternative procedure.
+- (a) For Residential up to 250 ft2 in area or 0.5% of the CFA, whichever is greater, of nonrated site-built fenestration is allowed.
+The inspector should verify the manufacturer's label attached to each residential site-built fenestration product to ensure that it matches with residential energy compliance forms. - (b) For Nonresidential up to 200 ft2 of skylight area and altered vertical site-built fenestration are allowed for this alternative procedure.
 The field inspector is responsible for ensuring that the U-factor, SHGC and VT for the installed fenestration match the building plans and energy compliance forms.
 Inspection of the Commission's Fenestration Certificate of Compliance Label Certificate shall match each of the Prescriptive Certificate of Compliance form or the Performance Certificate of Compliance forms for the installed site-built fenestration product.